Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ## Changelog Deburau

+##### [28.08.2024] - Version 0.10.9.0.1.deburau.7
+* When upgrading from a former database version, a check for duplicate ASINs is performed.
+This check fails for newly created databases with the error message
+  `Something was going wrong while init database` and `DB_HANDLER.#getStore: Database Object is not defined` Now this check is only performed for upgrading existing databases

 ##### [19.08.2024] - Version 0.10.9.0.1.deburau.7
 * The field "id" is used as thè primary key of the IndexedDB database.
 Unfortunatly it may change over time.
 This often ruslts in errors like this, because the data_asin stays constant even if the id changes.: